[Editor’s note: This story was previously published in February 2019. It has since been updated and republished.]

 Canada Goose (GOOS)

-In our daily Top Stocks to Trade column, I was flabbergasted with the post-earnings reaction in Canada Goose (NYSE:GOOS).
-Get a load of these numbers and explain why it was justified for GOOS stock to fall almost 17% in a single session:
+I was flabbergasted with the most recent post-earnings reaction in Canada Goose (NYSE:GOOS).
+Get a load of these numbers and explain why it was justified for GOOS stock to fall almost 17% in a single session.
+And the stock has been fumbling along ever since.

-When GOOS crushed estimates last quarter and then provides this strong of an outlook, the share prices deserves to go higher, not lower.
-It’s no wonder the stock has recovered some of its post-earnings losses, but this high-octane name can go higher if it continues to deliver.
+When GOOS crushed estimates last quarter and then provided this strong of an outlook, the share prices deserves to go higher, not lower.
+And this high-octane name can go higher if it continues to deliver.

 Lululemon Athletica (LULU)